MESA Engineering Program (MEP)

 For more information on how to become involved, visit the Community Engagement Center Web site at http://www.csus.edu/cec.

 The Career Center offers a proactive comprehensive career development program, fostering partnerships with community and campus businesses to provide hands-on work experience for students and alumni.

-The Student Employment program provides job-listing services to students looking for employment while attending college.
+The Student Employment program provides job-listing services for students looking for employment while attending college.
 Hornet Career Connection, the online job database, lists over 900 opportunities (part-time, full-time, internship, and volunteer) in the Sacramento region, focusing on the I-80 corridor between Lake Tahoe and the Bay area.
 It is accessible at the Career Center website 24 hours a day.

-Career Events and Job Fairs offer students and Alumni even broader opportunities to meet with prospective employers.
+Career Events and Job Fairs offer students and alumni even broader opportunities to meet with prospective employers.
 Over 500 employers attend Career Center events, annually, each searching specifically for Sacramento State students who have a reputation for being able to balance academics with work and family life.